Varicose veins are very common, affecting up to 40% of the population, but not all are symptomatic.

 Compression hosiery should be reserved for those unsuitable for intervention, those who are unfit, and as long-term management for those with chronic venous diseases or healed ulceration.

 Chronic venous skin changes, superficial venous thrombosis, venous ulceration, and bleeding are recognized complications.

-Varicose veins are subcutaneous, permanently dilated veins 3 mm or more in diameter when measured in a standing position; however, they may not be visible.
+Varicose veins are subcutaneous, permanently dilated veins, often significantly more noticeable on standing; however, they may not be visible.

 History and exam

 Key diagnostic factors